CYBAVO/sofa_mock_server/README.md

 Create deposit addresses on certain wallet.
 Once addresses are created, the CYBAVO SOFA system will callback when transactions are detected on these addresses.

+> TIP: Use the [Verification API](#verify-deposit-addresses) to verify the address before depositing assets.

 ##### Request

 **POST** /v1/sofa/wallets/`WALLET_ID`/addresses